Want me to let you in on a customer service secret?

-The rep is probably using an automated ticketing system that helps them keep track of their open cases.
-So, while the customer service rep is listening to the next customer's problem, they are simultaneously pinging a specialist to take a look at your case.
-When the specialist has an update, the rep can then relay the information to the customer via the ticket.
-The ticketing system creates an organized communication channel that significantly improves the rep's productivity.
+The rep is probably using an automated ticketing system.
+So, while the rep is listening to the next customer's problem, they're simultaneously pinging a specialist to take a look at your case.

-As your company continues to grow and expand its customer base, your help desk may be ready to adopt a ticketing system.
-However, before you do it's important to know what a ticketing system does and how it can improve your reps' daily workflow.
+As your company continues to grow and expand its customer base, your help desk may be ready to adopt a ticketing system (keep in mind that some help desk solutions, like HubSpot, come with ticketing included).

 How does a ticketing system work?